PDF & SyncTeX

 Cursor Position Highlight

-When you place your cursor in the editor, TeX64 highlights or displays a visual indicator of the corresponding area in the PDF.
-You can instantly see where any element—from small text to large sections, paragraphs, sections, and figures—appears in the output.
+After a Jump action, TeX64 highlights or displays a visual indicator of the corresponding area in the PDF.
+You can see where elements such as text, sections, paragraphs, and figures appear in the latest built output.

 Visual Indicator